-Head of association for crop insurance companies raises danger that some farmers may not participate
+Head of association for crop insurance companies raises danger that some farmers might not participate

 Farmers might leave the federal crop insurance program if Congress changes it to require high-income farm operations to pay higher premiums, said Tom Zacharias, president of National Crop Insurance Services, at a Federal Reserve Board of Chicago agriculture conference this week.